-The SMPTE Motion Imaging Journal publishes papers on technical, engineering, and scientific developments in motion pictures, television, and related fields, including desktop video, multimedia, and computers.
+The SMPTE Motion Imaging Journal publishes papers on technical, engineering, and scientific developments in motion pictures, television, and related fields, including distributed video, multimedia, and computers.

 Review: Every paper submitted to the SMPTE is reviewed by three or four members of the Board of Editors, knowledgeable in the subject presented.
 The identities of the reviewers are confidential, so they may feel unconstrained in their evaluations.
 Once the paper is reviewed, the author is informed of its acceptance or rejection.
 Based on the reviewers’ remarks, the editor often suggests revisions to improve the paper.
 Every manuscript undergoes copyediting by the editorial staff to ensure accuracy, consistency, style, and readability.